matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 The client should make a best effort attempt to describe the relationship between the two events for both the fallback and representation.

+``reason`` describes why the event was replaced, which is currently a placeholder and should always be "m.edited" to describe an event that was edited by the user.

 If the edit event's content is invalid, it is acceptable to display/keep the old event in place with a warning.

 User should be warned that editing a sensitive event will NOT erase it's contents, and they should use a redact instead.